Skip to content

 image

-1. How to configure the detection frequency of host restart inspection
+1. How to configure the detection frequency of HOST restart inspections

-In a self-built DataFlux Func, add fixed_crontab='*/15 * * * *', timeout=900 in the decorator when writing the self-built inspection processing function.
-Then configure it in "Management / Auto Trigger Configuration".
+In your self-hosted DataFlux Func, when writing custom inspection handling functions, add fixed_crontab='*/15 * * * *', timeout=900 in the decorator, then configure it in "Management / Auto Trigger Configuration."

-If there is no abnormal analysis in the inspection report, please check the data collection status of the current datakit.
+If there's no anomaly analysis in the inspection report, check the data collection status of the current datakit.

-Please update the referenced script set in DataFlux Func's script market.
-You can view the update log of the script market through the Change Log to update the script promptly.
+Update the referenced script set in the DataFlux Func Script Market.
+You can refer to the Change Log to view the update records of the script market for timely updates.

-Please delete the corresponding script set first, then click the upgrade button to configure the corresponding Guance API key to complete the upgrade.
+First delete the corresponding script set, then click Upgrade to configure the corresponding Guance API key to complete the upgrade.

-5. How to determine if the inspection is effective after enabling it
+5. How to determine if the inspection has taken effect after enabling

-Check the corresponding inspection status in "Management / Auto Trigger Configuration".
-First, the status should be enabled, and secondly, you can verify whether the inspection script has any problems by clicking on execution.
-If the executed successfully message appears a few minutes ago, the inspection is running normally and takes effect.
+In "Management / Auto Trigger Configuration," check the inspection status.
+First, the status should be Enabled, secondly, verify the inspection script by clicking Execute.
+If the message appears indicating successful execution X minutes ago, the inspection is running properly.

 Feedback